exoplatform/exo-documentation/docs/ManageTasks.rst

 |NewTask01|

-CARDS view of my tasks displays the same task in a different view.
+CARDS view of my tasks displays the same tasks in a different view.
 Each task is represented by a card.

 Both views, i.e. list and cards display the same details: